Until now, you’ve only been treading water in the kiddie pool.

 You’re not alone.
 Today, we’re going to dive into the deep end of the Japanese language pool together.

-The Benefits of Gaining Total Mastery in Japanese Listening
+The Benefits of Improving Your Japanese Listening Through Practice

 Your language skills are linked together in a chain, and a chain is only as strong as its weakest link.
 If your listening and speaking skills are weak, the rest of your Japanese language abilities will suffer.

-Enhancing your listening skill has the unique ability to build your confidence – you will feel that you can tackle any situation without fear of being embarrassed by not understanding something.
+Enhancing your listening skill has the unique ability to build your confidence—you’ll feel that you can tackle any situation without fear of being embarrassed by not understanding something.

 After studying Japanese for three years, a placement exam put me in a lower-advanced level class.
 I was very pleased.
 I thought that I was well on my way to mastering the language.

 There was one problem: Despite being in a lower-advanced classroom, I didn’t feel advanced.
 I still wasn’t confident in my speaking and listening skills, and none of my classes so far had seemed to address this.
 Students and teachers were still using English as a crutch when discussing new concepts.